PAL

 Tehran, Madrasa-yi ʿĀlī-i Shahīd Muṭahharī (Sipahsālār), 612

-[Colour scanned images of the body text and cover.]
+[Colour scanned images of the textblock and covers.]

-Collection of 7 works and various excerpts: Arabic and Persian.
+Collection of 17 works: Arabic and Persian.
 Date:

 pp. 90–97 completed on 26 Muḥarram 1257/20 March 1841 (p.
 97); remainder of the manuscript copied by the same hand.